lgvaioli/miniforum/README.md

 #### Testing in localhost

-##### Setting up a test user in Miniforum #####
+##### Setting up testing users in Miniforum #####

-The first thing you have to do if you want to run Miniforum's tests is to create a test user account through Miniforum's UI.
+The first thing you have to do if you want to run Miniforum's tests is to create a couple of test user accounts through Miniforum's UI.
 This is necessary given how password storage works in Miniforum: for security reasons, it doesn't actually store users' passwords, but rather their hashes.
-What this means in practical terms is that a testing user cannot be automatically created through raw SQL in a script.
+What this means in practical terms is that a test user cannot be automatically created through raw SQL in a script.

-The test user's username and password can be whatever you want, just don't forget them because you will need them to set a couple of variables in the *.env* file.
+Given how Miniforum's tests work, you have to create *two* different test user accounts.
+The accounts' usernames and passwords can be whatever you want, just don't forget them because you will need them to set a couple of variables in the *.env* file.

 ##### Setting up testing variables in .env file #####
 To test your new Miniforum deployment in localhost, first make sure that the following env variables are set in your *.env* file: